CodeYourFuture/curriculum/content/induction/prep/index.md

 {{</note>}}

-## Version control software
+## Going local

-**Version control software** is software that allows developers to create and manage the versions of a codebase. **Git** is a particular tye of version control software. **Github** is built using Git.
-However, we can also Git on our local machine to perform similar tasks as we do on Github.
+However, we can also use Git on our local machine to perform similar tasks as we do on Github.
 The first task we have is This

 > ?
 How can we get a local copy of an existing Github repository on our local machine.